 -Joni Pulido Ferrier, Father of Keiran

-While chiropractic can not reverse the effects of the condition in adults, we are able to offer a range of tailored therapies and adjustments for the relief of back pain and the promotion of improved movement and spinal function.
+While a chiropractor can not reverse the effects of the Scoliosis condition in adults, Chiropractic First are able to offer a range of tailored therapies and adjustments for the relief of back pain and the promotion of improved movement and spinal function.
 Our chiropractors are fully qualified experts in managing conditions that affect the body’s musculoskeletal structure, offering non-surgical therapies to assist in alleviating pain and managing spinal degeneration.
 We can work with you to devise a treatment programme that focuses on your specific needs, including boosting musculoskeletal function and improvement in posture to aid the management of back pain more effectively.
 Our holistic approach to treatment is dedicated to helping you achieve increased physical comfort whilst providing up to date advice on diet and other healthy living options so you can experience maximum improvement in your everyday activities.

-To identify the best scoliosis treatment to match your needs, our chiropractors can assess your family and personal health history, take spinal x-rays where appropriate and provide you with an individually tailored treatment plan that can help you raise your self-confidence so you can get the most out of life.
+To identify the best scoliosis chiropractor treatment to match your needs, our chiropractors can assess your family and personal health history, take spinal x-rays where appropriate and provide you with an individually tailored treatment plan that can help you raise your self-confidence so you can get the most out of life.